-The Only Times You Will See A French Girl Run
+The Only Times You’ll See A French Girl Run

 The mythical French girl is impossibly thin, eats cheese every day and has never set foot in a gym.
-She claims her favorite sport is competitive (wine) glass lifting, from table to mouth and back down.
+She claims her favorite sport is competitive (wine) glass lifting, from table to mouth and mouth to table.

 In truth, she mocks jocks and gym rats relentlessly.
 She wears her lack of commitment to fitness like a badge of honor.
 And yes, she likely eats cheese every day and remains reasonably svelte.
 Frankly, she pisses us off.
 Just a little bit.

-The one thing you will never see her do, however, is run.
+The one thing you’ll never see her do, however, is run.

 Unless of course…